panoptic-labs/docs/docs/trading/basic-concepts.md

 sidebar_position: 1
 ---

-# Options basics
+# Options management 101
-What is an option?
+How to manage regular (expiring) options?